Computational-Plant-Science/pycyapi/README.md

   from: /iplant/home/username/directory
 ```

-To configure a flow to push files matching a pattern to the Data Store after container execution (the local path will be substituted for `$OUTPUT` when the workflow's `command` is executed):
+To push files matching a pattern to the Data Store after container execution (the local path will be substituted for `$OUTPUT` when the workflow's `command` is executed):

 ```yaml
 output: